Arbitration & ADR Commission

-ICC Court celebrates 100 years looking to next century of dispute resolution leadership
+ICC Court celebrates 100 years looking to the next century of dispute resolution leadership

 To mark 100 years of the International Court of Arbitration of the International Chamber of Commerce, ICC has issued a declaration setting out a vision to lead dispute resolution for the next century.